 Insurers will want to know about your day-to-day lifestyle and general and mental health as well, including your weight, eating and exercise habits, drinking habits and whether you smoke - if you are a smoker we recommend you read our guide on life insurance for smokers.

 You life insurance company will ask for all of this information in order to determine whether you are at high risk of making a claim, as this could make your premiums more expensive.

 What kind of life insurance policies could I be offered?

 Once you have provided all of the relevant information regarding your medical condition, insurers will offer you a quote based on what they believe is the right policy for you, with premiums calculated based on the likelihood of you making a claim.

-Policies without Exclusions
+Policies without exclusions

 It is likely that insurers will offer you life insurance with a higher, or 'loaded', premium, in which the increased price offsets the increased risk posed by your pre-existing condition.

-Policies with Exclusions
+Policies with exclusions

-Life Insurance without Medical Checks
+Life Insurance without medical checks

 While this may seem like a good way for people with pre-existing conditions to avoid higher premiums, the terms and conditions of such policies mean that you may pay more in premiums than any payout would give your beneficiaries.